Peymankor/Bayesopt_well_control/0_Paper1_main.md

 # Case II: Field Scale Problem

 This section applies the BO workflow to a synthetic 3D reservoir model to optimize field production by controlling the water flooding scheme.
-A thorough introduction of the model and its geological description can be found in [@jansen2014] .
-Known as "Egg Model" it has a geology of channelized depositional system.
-The 3D model has eight water injectors and four producers shown in Figure \@ref(fig:eggbase).
+The synthetic 3D model, known as the "Egg Model", has a geology of channelized depositional system.
 One hundred equiprobable geological realizations describe the highly permeable channels, three of which are illustrated on the left side of Figure \@ref(fig:combine).[@hong2017].
+The 3D model has eight water injectors and four producers have shown in Figure \@ref(fig:eggbase).
+A thorough introduction of the model and its geological description can be found in [@jansen2014].

 \begin{figure}